stephanbro/bwapi/README.md

 BWAPI loads its configuration from bwapi-data/bwapi.ini as usual.
 See https://github.com/bwapi/bwapi/wiki/Configuration.

-https://i.imgur.com/c2nE4Go.png
+the image below outlines the directory structure and required files to run OpenBW: https://i.imgur.com/c2nE4Go.png

 OpenBW has no built-in computer player, so in single player games the opponent does not peform any actions.